samuelbartels21/envygeeks.io/src/posts/2017/jekyll-assets-3-released.md

 ---
+author: envygeeks
-description: "Jekyll Assets 3 has been released, here's what's new."
+description: Jekyll Assets 3 has been released, here's what's new.
-title: "Jekyll Assets 3 has been released, here's what's new."
+title: Jekyll Assets 3 has been released, here's what's new.
 date: 2017-11-21
 tags: [
   jekyll-assets,